-Arizona Implant Dentist Answers: “Dental implant placement is usually done with local anesthesia and, should you suffer from dental anxiety, with the use of IV or oral sedation, so you won’t feel a thing.
+Dr. Gasser’s Response: “Dental implant placement is usually done with local anesthesia and, should you suffer from dental anxiety, with the use of IV or oral sedation, you won’t feel a thing.
 The comfort – both physical and psychological – of our patients is our absolute priority, so you can rest assured that your procedure will be painless and without anxiety.
 All procedures are done in our office and are almost always completed in a single surgical appointment.”

-Arizona Implant Dentist Answers: “You will receive specify dietary instructions that call for a soft diet for an extended period of time, depending upon your case.
+Dr. Gasser’s Response: “You will receive specific dietary instructions that call for a soft diet for a period of time, depending upon your case.
 This usually consists of mashed vegetables, fruit smoothies, yogurt and other soft foods.
-Please do note that it is imperative you follow these instructions carefully as they will provide your new implants with the best possible chance of healing.”
+Please note that it is imperative you follow these instructions carefully as they will provide your new implants with the best possible chance of healing.”

 Dr. Gasser’s Response: “The entire process involved in getting new teeth usually takes from three to nine months, depending on your particular treatment plan.
 The placement procedure itself usually only takes a single day, but from your initial consultation and treatment planning to your recovery period and follow-up appointment, is usually a period of a few months.
 In some cases, as demonstrated with the “All on 4″ dental implant procedure, the patient has permanent teeth inserted the same day as the implants go into place,” explains Arizona implant dentist, Dr. Gasser.

 Dr. Gasser’s Response: “Home care for your implants consists of thorough brushing and flossing, just like you would care for your natural teeth.
 Regular dental check-ups and professional cleanings are required for long-term health and success.”